You’ve thought about it long and hard, saved every penny you could, and now you’re ready to buy that car you’ve had your eye on.

 Depreciation is a decrease in value of your car due to wear, tear and time.
 A wise car shopper understands that the value of a car drops as soon as it’s purchased and driven off of the lot.
 If you’re looking forward to a good resale value later on down the road, just be aware that a new car will lose 15-20% of its value each year that you own it.
 Perhaps last year’s model is looking a little better now, after all.

-Finally, one of the most subtle costs of owning a car that can make or break the bank are the finance charges.
+Several hidden car-buying costs that can make or break the bank are woven into the finance charges.
 The difference between a low and high interest rate can really add up, especially over the course of five or six years.
+Interest rates can differ when you buy new vs. used and could even be affected by how economical the vehicle is, depending on the lender.
 If you play your cards right, come to the table with a good down payment, and find the best rate possible, you can end up saving yourself hundreds, if not thousands, every year on borrowed money for your next ride.